In case you’re not yet convinced of the importance of ethical leadership, here’s a thought experiment. Does the name “Enron” mean anything to you?

 Rose Marcario, Patagonia

 Outdoor clothing company Patagonia had a strong ethical core thanks to its founder, Yvon Chouinard.
-For many years, it has donated at least 1% of sales of 10% of profit—whichever is more—to environmental groups.
+For many years, it has donated at least 1% of sales or 10% of profit—whichever is more—to environmental groups.

 According to a Fast Company article, Marcario is scornful of the business community’s “suicidal” addiction to quarterly earnings and encourages her employees to work on a “30-year framework.”
 In 2016, employees suggested donating all of the company’s Black Friday sales to grassroots environmental organizations, and “Marcario green-lighted the plan within 30 minutes via text message.”
+Although Marcario stepped down in 2020, she had a strong impact on Patagonia and the wider business community.

 Collis Ta’eed, Envato